Surname Entry

 A Welsh locational surname from Welsh place-names meaning a head or end of a valley, stream, or hollow.

 Pennant is a Welsh locational surname from Welsh place-names.
-It is connected with elements such as pen, meaning head, end, or top, and a landscape term associated with a valley, stream, or hollow.
+It is connected with elements such as pen, meaning head, end, or top, and nant, a Welsh landscape word associated with a stream, brook, valley, ravine, or hollow.

 Meaning and Origin